 “This was an entirely avoidable catastrophe, resulting from a series of eminently foreseeable errors made by the owner and operator of the DALI,” said Principal Deputy Assistant Attorney General Brian M. Boynton, head of the Justice Department’s Civil Division.

-The lawsuit alleges that, to save money and work, the ship’s owners used a temporary flushing pump to fuel the ship’s diesel generators instead of a proper fuel pump.
-As stated in the lawsuit, “It
+The claim alleges that, to save money and work, the ship’s owners used a temporary flushing pump to fuel the ship’s diesel generators instead of a proper fuel pump.
+As stated in the lawsuit, “It was not designed to recover automatically from a blackout, a critical safety feature of the proper fuel pumps that the Dali should have been using.”

 Then, two minutes before impact, the Maryland pilot gave an emergency order for the ship to release its port anchor in an effort to pull it away from the bridge.
 However, the lawsuit claims the Dali‘s anchor was not ready for immediate release in an emergency as required by law.
 The ship was half a ship’s length from the bridge by the time the anchor was dropped.